ugomeguerditchian/GoBoom/README.md

 # GoBoom

-A simple tool to "DDoS" a webserver via multiple threads and eachs using differents proxy
+A simple tool to "DDoS" a webserver via multiple threads each using a different proxy